-“The scholarship is as much for the memory of my father and his career as my acceptance of its major role in shaping my own values, life and career,” said Marian Okada, founder of the Howard S. Okada Endowed Scholarship at UH Mānoa ROTC.
+“The scholarship honors the memory of my father and his career as much as it represents my acknowledgment of the major role both played in shaping my own values, life and career,” said Marian Okada, founder of the Howard S. Okada Endowed Scholarship at UH Mānoa ROTC.
 “Meeting many of his veteran friends and attending military related events, I came to appreciate what he considered important: honor, duty, loyalty and patriotism.”

-Chief Warrant Officer Howard S. Okada loved the army.
-He expressed this love for its mission and for his fellow veterans through consummate army professionalism as an administrative assistant and protocol officer with exceptional organizational and Japanese language skills.
-Marian J. Okada established the scholarship in his honor, to support students enrolled in UHM’s Army ROTC program.
+Chief Warrant Officer Howard Okada loved the Army.
+He expressed this admiration for its mission and for his fellow veterans through his service as an administrative assistant and protocol officer.
+He had exceptional organizational and Japanese language skills.

 Howard was born in 1928 in Watsonville, California.
-Following the outbreak of World War II, in October 1942 his family was incarcerated at the Jerome War Relocation Center in Arkansas, where they were held until June 1945, when the camp was finally closed.
-The Okadas returned to their home in Fresno, California shortly after.
+Following the outbreak of World War II, his family was incarcerated in October 1942 at the Jerome War Relocation Center in Arkansas.

-“I was pleased to meet the ROTC recipients of my father's award.
-I felt as if I was meeting the younger version of my father: they are achievers, as my father was.
+“I felt as if I was meeting the younger version of my father: they are achievers, as my father was.
 He would be very pleased with them.”